lucasmafra/type-dynamo/README.md

 }
 ```

-* Writing a new user only if not exists
+* Writing a new user only if not already exists
 ```ts
 import { UserRepo } from './User'